 So in review here's a summary of the steps required:

 - Create an additional field of the Checkbox fieldtype, and set it to be required.
 Leave it unchecked by default and label it something like I consent to Company Name collecting and storing my data from this form.

 - Place instructions in email notifications or form success pages explaining how a customer can go about having their data removed from your site.

 - When requested to remove a user's data, be sure to remove all associated submission(s) within 30 days or less.

 Again, be sure to review this official guide to GDPR.

 Available in Freeform 2 for Craft 3 only, there are some other measures you can take for your site in regards to GDPR compliance.
 Based on our interpretation of the law, none of these should be necessary, but when navigating all sorts of requests from anxious clients, they are available nonetheless:

 Disable IP address collection

-IP addresses are collected by default for the purpose of protection against spammers and other possible future features such as limiting submissions to 1 per user, etc. You can disable the collection of IP addresses of submitters per form by unchecking the Collect IP Addresses setting inside the Form Settings area of Composer.
+IP addresses are collected by default for the purpose of protection against spammers and other possible future features such as limiting submissions to 1 per user, etc. You can disable the collection of IP addresses of submitters per form by unchecking the Collect IP Addresses setting inside the Form Settings area of the Form Builder.

 - It's worth noting that while IP addresses are considered personally identifying information, you are likely collecting all sorts of other personally identifying information anyway, so omitting IP addresses doesn't exactly solve anything unless you're running an anonymous survey or poll, in which disabling this would allow you to avoid GDPR consent troubles.